 drugs with known drugs, resulting in drug communities with more moderate sizes.

-Certainly!
-This study introduces a novel recommendation system designed to not only predict DDIs but also accurately identify non-interacting drug pairs.
-The system, known as SNF- CNN, combines drug similarities and employs deep learning techniques to predict Drug-Drug Interactions (DDIs) within a triple-class model.
+This study introduces a novel recommendation system designed to predict DDIs and accurately identify non-interacting drug pairs.
+The system, known as SNF- CNN, combines drug similarities and employs deep learning techniques to predict DDIs within a triple-class model.
 This innovative approach aims to uncover previously unnoticed DDIs by leveraging off-label side effects and drug chemical structures for valuable insights.
 SNF- CNN utilizes a similarity integration method followed by a convolution neural network, diverging from conventional approaches.
 While acknowledging alternative methods, it is important to highlight that this study represents a distinct exploration within the domain of triple-class data, setting it apart from existing research in the field.

 System and methods